Open Access service

 I led an ethnographic user research study, shadowing 10 academics for 2 days each.
 I planned and carried out the research collaboratively with two service designers.
 I created a template to capture our notes and we used small cameras to record images throughout the day.

-I created ‘day in the life’ visuals and a research report to communicate insights to the team and stakeholders.
+I created ‘day in the life’ visuals and a research report, to communicate insights to the team and stakeholders.

-I created a service blueprint to help the team conceptualise the service.
+As design of the new service got underway, I created a service blueprint to help the team conceptualise the service.

 I facilitated design studios and established ‘User Thursday’ to ensure regular testing of the designs.
 The design team used paper prototypes to rapidly iterate on the design.